MicrosoftDocs/windows-dev-docs/hub/powertoys/keyboard-manager.md

 - **Run As Admin:** Remapping will not work on an app or window if that window is running in administrator (elevated) mode and PowerToys is not running as administrator.
 Try [running PowerToys as an administrator](administrator.md).
 - **Not Intercepting Keys:** Keyboard Manager intercepts keyboard hooks to remap your keys.
 Some apps that also do this can interfere with Keyboard Manager.
 To fix this, go to the settings, disable and enable Keyboard Manager.

 ## Known Issues

 - Keyboard Manager should not be used when playing video games.
 Keyboard Manager interception of keypresses currently will impact the FPS.
 - [Remapping keys like Win, Ctrl, Alt or Shift may break gestures and some special buttons](https://github.com/microsoft/PowerToys/issues/3703)
 - AltGr and Ctrl+Alt gives issues, since AltGr behaves as (L)Ctrl + (R)Alt and remapping one of these keys can break the function.

-See the list of [open keyboard manager issues](https://github.com/microsoft/PowerToys/issues?q=is%3Aopen+is%3Aissue+label%3A%22Product-Keyboard+Shortcut+Manager%22).
+See the list of all [open keyboard manager issues](https://github.com/microsoft/PowerToys/issues?q=is%3Aopen+is%3Aissue+label%3A%22Product-Keyboard+Shortcut+Manager%22).